CatarinaFjallbark/todo/README.md

 ## Usage
 * add todo by entering title and press enter
-* to edit a todo you press the title and the edit view will open, in order to save your edits you press outside or ESC the view.
+* to edit a todo you press the title and the edit view will open, in order to save your edits you press outside, ESC the view och press SAVE.
+Initially my plan was to not have a save button but needed in mobile view.

 ## Architecture
 The frontend is created with several components that is explained below: